Are you from an Engineering background?

 - Power Supply

-The Processor in the CPU is used to do computation like managing the computer’s memory, monitoring the status of inputs, and activating output according to the user’s logical instructions.
+The Processor in the CPU is used to do computations like managing the computer’s memory, monitoring the status of inputs, and activating output according to the user’s logical instructions.

 The Memory in the CPU is used to store programs and data from the different equipment connected to PLC.